PyxAI/FaceDet_streaming/README.md

 `python train.py`

 <h3>Run inference</h3>
-Arguments for detection:
+Arguments for detection:<br>
-input: ["webcam", "ipcam"]
+input: ["webcam", "ipcam"]<br>
-If using IP cam, make sure to include the address of the RTSP stream with user:pass included (can see example in the script)
+If using IP cam, make sure to include the address of the RTSP stream with user:pass included (can see example in the script)<br>
+Alternativly, insert username and password in the terminal, but provied the address of the stream in the settings file nonetheless.

 `python detect.py -input webcam`